gitbucket/gitbucket-news/_posts/2015-06-29-how-to-create-plugin.markdown

 Then start GitBucket and access to http://localhost:8080/helloworld by your web browser, you will see `Hello World!` response.

+## Next step

 A complete project explained in this article is [here](https://github.com/gitbucket/gitbucket-plugin-template).
 You can start plugin development from this project.

-## Next step

-There are [gitbcucket-gist-plugin](https://github.com/gitbucket/gitbucket-gist-plugin) as a practical example of GitBucket plug-in.
-Check it to know more details about GitBucket plug-in.
+Furthermore, you can find practical plugins at [gitbucket community plugins](http://gitbucket-plugins.github.io/).
+Check source code of these plugins to know more details about GitBucket plug-in.